 Hú Lù Lu

-Hú Lù Lu, a Vietnamese restaurant in Budapest’s party district, is the type of place where the food speaks louder than the decor (always a better combination than reversed).
-Two Vietnamese-Hungarian 20-somethings originally from Nghệ An in north-central Vietnam run this 2018 newcomer and in addition to a few excellent dishes it's the adorably “mom and pop” feel of Hú Lù Lu’s that draws me back.
+Hú Lù Lu, a modest-looking Vietnamese restaurant in Budapest’s party district, is the type of place where the food speaks louder than the decor (always the better combination).
+Two Vietnamese-Hungarian twentysomethings originally from Nghệ An, in north-central Vietnam, set out to serve up dishes from their home region alongside Vietnamese classics.

 The highlight is the bún bò Huế soup, a chili-laced spicy noodle soup from central Vietnam sporting herbs, thin slices of beef shank, shaved pork knuckles, and Vietnamese ham (€5).
 Additional chilis are served separately, in case you want to spruce up the heat level (unlikely).
 The classic pho soups (€5)—available with beef, chicken, and shrimp—are of the milder, northern Vietnamese variety.
 The bun cha (€6), a popular noodle dish with grilled pork, a mound of herbs, bean sprouts, and pickled vegetables, will also not disappoint.

 Apart from traditional Vietnamese food, Hú Lù Lu also serves fried rice, shrimp dumplings, and a dish of marinated sliced duck.
 A few types of beers are available, and you can also try Vietnamese drip coffee, both the iced and warm varieties.